oist/LabVIEW_Dockerfiles/readme_content/GoCD_Specific_Instructions.md

 ### Behaviour and usage

 Each agent is only used for one build task via this plugin, but the time taken to reclaim the agent after a build finishes can introduce a delay between consecutive builds.
 This reduces the number of jobs that can be completed in a given time.

+A separate plugin is used to publish NIPKG files - for details about that plugin, see its repository at https://github.com/oist/Chakraborty_NIPKG_GoCD.